Pakistan Declaration: Now or Never; Are We to Live or Perish Forever?

 Ali believed that the delegates of the first and second Round Table Conferences committed 'an inexcusable blunder and an incredible betrayal' by accepting the principle of an All-India Federation.
 He demanded that the national status of the 30 million Muslims of the northwestern units be recognized and a separate Federal Constitution be granted to them.

-Professor K. K. Aziz writes that "Rahmat Ali alone drafted this declaration.
+Professor Khursheed Kamal Aziz (K. K. Aziz) writes that "Rahmat Ali alone drafted this declaration."
 The word Pakstan was used for the first time in this pamphlet.
 To make it "representative", he looked for people who would sign it along with him.
 This difficult search among the firm grip of 'Indianism' on the young intellectual at English universities took him more than a month to find three young men in London who offered to support and sign it.

 After the publication of the pamphlet, the Hindu press vehemently criticized it, and the word "Pakstan" used in it.
-Thus this word became a heated topic of debate.
+Thus, this word became a heated topic of debate.
 With the addition of an "i" to improve the pronunciation, the name of Pakistan grew in popularity and combined with the philosophy of Muhammad Iqbal, the two nation theory of Syed Ahmad Khan and views of Jinnah led to the commencement of the Pakistan Movement, and consequently the creation of Pakistan as an independent state in 1947.